bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

  Entries are special in that no other module may depend on them.

- Every other module may refer to any module, even circularly.
+ Every other module may refer to any module, even circularly, though we wouldn't suggest it...

 --